nais/salsa/README.md

           COSIGN_EXPERIMENTAL: "true"
 ```

-Required `with` fields to work with workload identity and cosign
+Required `with` fields to enable workload identity (with federation) and cosign keyless.

 ###### workload_identity_provider

-The value is retrieved from the federation created in the Google Console.
+The value is retrieved from the federation created either in the Google Console or gcloud cli.

 Format: `projects/$PROJECT/locations/$LOCATION/workloadIdentityPools/$POOL/providers/$PROVIDER`

 ###### service_account

-The value is retrieved from the service account created in the Google Console.
+The value is retrieved from the service account created in the Google Console or gcloud cli.

 Format: `name@project-id.iam.gserviceaccount.com`

 ###### token_format

-This is always: "id_token"
+This is always: "id_token" for cosign and keyless.

 ###### id_token_audience

-Google Auth Action requires this to be set, and it can be the same value as the `workload_identity_provider` field.
+[Google Auth Action](https://github.com/google-github-actions/auth) requires this to be set, and it can be the same
+value as the [workload_identity_provider](#workload_identity_provider) field.

 ###### id_token_include_email

 Parameter of whether to include the service account email in the generated token.
+This should be set to `true`.

 ###### audience

 Additional `aud` claims for the generated `id_token`.
-This field must contain sigstore.
+This field must contain `sigstore`.

 ##### Salsa Action